KILTprotocol/sdk-js/docs/getting-started.md

 Kilt.init({ address: YOUR_CHAIN_ADDRESS })
 ```

-implies and thus is equivalent to the second approach.
+initializes the SDK _and_ sets the config, so it is related to the second approach.

 There are [three types](https://dev.kilt.io/#/?id=source-code-and-deployed-instances) of KILT chains which you can use, each one having a different address: